w3f/polkadot-wiki/docs/learn/how-to/where-to-store-dot.md

 #### Polkadot Developer Interface (user interface)

-The[Polkadot Developer Interface](create-account.md) web wallet contains advanced features designed for developers and power users, such as multi-sig accounts and switching signature schemes.
+The [Polkadot Developer Interface](create-account.md) web wallet contains advanced features designed for developers and power users, such as multi-sig accounts and switching signature schemes.
 It supports the full functionality that Substrate chains have to offer.

 #### Subkey (needs technical knowledge)